Ethan Carter III: Return to WWE (2018–2020)

 EC3 was drafted to the Raw brand as part of the Superstar Shake-up.
 In a dark match before the April 9 episode of SmackDown, EC3 was managed by Drake Maverick.
 However, Vince McMahon was reported to have disliked the match, so the partnership was not brought to television.
 Following that, he was mainly used in comedic roles, including being among the group of undercard wrestlers that competed for WWE 24/7 Championship.
 EC3 competed in the 51-man battle royal at Super ShowDown on June 7, his only main card pay-per-view appearance of the year, but he was the first competitor eliminated and the match was ultimately won by Mansoor.
 On the June 24 episode of Raw, EC3 pinned 24/7 Champion Cedric Alexander, to claim his first championship within the company, but quickly dropped it to R-Truth seconds later following a distraction by Carmella.
 EC3 would win the 24/7 Championship three more times in September, trading it back and forth with R-Truth across several house shows, becoming a four-time champion.
 In doing so EC3 has the most 24/7 title reigns that has not lasted longer than a full day.
 In November, it was reported that EC3 was injured with a concussion.
-On April 15, 2020, EC3 was released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic, ending his second tenure of two years with the company.
+On April 15, 2020, EC3 was released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic, ending his second tenure with the company.

 Control Your Narrative (2020–2022)

-After leaving WWE, Hutter began to show a series of videos, claiming he wants to control the narrative.
+After his WWE departure in 2020, Hutter reinvented his EC3 gimmick as a much darker and enigmatic crusader.
+Known as "The Essential Character", Hutter began to release a series of videos in which he expressed his desire to control the narrative.
 This led to a series of cinematic matches.
 The first match took place at Impact Wrestling's Bound for Glory against Moose, where he was defeated.
-In May he hosted his own PPV, Free the Narrative, where he defeated Matt Cardona.
-In October, EC3 hosted his second show Free the Narrative II, where he faced Adam Scherr in the main event, being defeated.
+In May, he hosted his own PPV, Free the Narrative, where he defeated Matt Cardona.
+In October, EC3 hosted his second show, Free the Narrative II, where he faced Adam Scherr in the main event, being defeated.
 Hutter and Scherr began to work together and, on February 17, 2022, they announced Control Your Narrative (CYN).
-Taking inspiration from Fight Club, the promotion will feature talent booking their own storylines in a way that resembles the early stages of Fight Clubs "Project: Mayhem".
+Taking inspiration from Fight Club, the promotion featured talent booking their own storylines in a way that resembled the early stages of Fight Clubs "Project: Mayhem".